girl and lampThe holiday celebrations in Unitarian Universalist congregations reflect the six Sources of our faith.

 Imbolc is the Neo-Pagan celebration of the earliest signs of spring, an observance that lives on in our modern Groundhog Day.
 At this service, we honor the goddess Brigid and celebrate her gifts of beauty and creativity.

 To adore is to love deeply and fully.
 But we can feel embarrassed to show our love openly and unabashedly.
-On May Day, we celebrate the beauty and blessings of loving with our whole hearts.
-We dance the maypole between services, and congregants are asked to email in photos of those they adore (human and animal) beforehand for inclusion in our service.
+On May Day, we celebrate the beauty and blessings of loving with our whole hearts by naming the people and places we love.

-Twice a year our Music Director and musical groups lead a worship service.
+Our Music Director and musical groups lead a worship service once or twice a year.

 Honoring Yom Kippur